-Radar measurements are collected by transmitting a linear frequency modulated (LFM) signal and receiving the echo from the surface.
+Radar measurements are collected by transmitting a linear frequency modulated (LFM) signal and receiving the echo (see Figure 2).
+Radar and radiometer measurements are collected over the full swath.
+Like SMAP, coherent processing of the radar data enables fine resolution over most of the swath [2], [6]. from the surface.
 The return echo power is coherently processed to infer the normalized radar cross-section of the Earth's surface on a fine grid over most of the swath [6].
-The processing accounts for rotation of the antenna during the long time ( $\sim$ 10 ms) between transmit and receive.
+The processing accounts for rotation of the antenna during the long time (~10 ms) between transmit and receive.
 Receive-only radiometer measurements are collected between radar transmit cycles and have spatial resolution dictated by the footprint size on the surface.
 Finer resolution requires a larger aperture, hence the desire for a large aperture antenna.